MooMooHorse/cs411covidGCP/README.md

 ## Usefulness

-> **Usefulness**.
-Explain as clearly as possible why your chosen application is useful.
-Make sure to answer the following questions: Are there any similar websites/applications out there?
-If so, what are they, and how is yours different?

 COVID-19 data has been well-explored and extremely well documented over the last years, both by media outlets and scientific researchers.
 However, what has been investigated to a lesser extent is the ways by which COVID conditions in a single city, county or state influence the types of anti-COVID research surrounding institutions conduct.
 Are certain regions of the United States more likely to investigate epidemiology, for example, rather than vaccine development on a biochemical level?
 And if so, are research institutions prone to change their academic focus if their local regions see a rapid growth or decline in COVID cases?
 We seek to answer these questions by linking medical data with research output trends across the US, yielding insight into preventing or mitigating pandemics in the future.
 There are websites that display covid trends in terms of the cases, hospitalizations and deaths but we plan to compliment this information with the common research trends and public response from certain areas.
 The information on cases is provided to compliment the data on the academic publications and the research response to the covid pandemic.

 ## Realness

-> **Realness**.
-Describe what your data is and where you will get it.

 COVID-19 data set is based on a “centralized repository of up-to-date and curated datasets on or related to the spread and characteristics of the novel coronavirus (SARS-CoV-2) and its associated illness, COVID-19”.
 The amount of data and the up-to-date features makes the project able to reflect the real COVID-19 situation accurately.
 The possibility to integrate AI and Machine Learning into representation and updating of our dataset can enhance our understanding of the disease and make it not only accurate in real-time, but also useful for the future.
 The feedback provided by users can enhance the accuracy and the reliability of the dataset, and the feedback provided by users can improve the accuracy of automatic processes that are involved in the website.

 ## FUNCTIONALITY

-> Description of the **functionality** that your website offers.

 ### Trending in Map